CarringtonAllison/FindYourDog/README.md

 1. Start the local development server.
    `npm run dev`
-2. Open yoor browser and navigate to `http://localhost:5173`
+2. Open your browser and navigate to `http://localhost:5173`

 ## Future Implementations

+- **Responsive Design:** add media queries to keep a responsive design for mobile viewing.
+- **Testing:** Add tests to validate code.
 - **User Profiles:** Allow users to create and manage their profiles.
 - **Advanced Search Filters:** Add more filters such as size, gender, and temperament.
 - **Notifications:** Implement notifications for new matches or messages.